Last Updated on

 ‘Assynt it is!’ – she confirmed happily.
 Only one big decision left now – which hikes to choose.
 After a quick brainstorm we picked Quinag.
 We have both been eyeing it for some time, but we found its reputation of a long and strenuous hike a bit discouraging.
 Now, we can definitely say, we both regret ignoring Quinag for such long time, it’s an amazing day adventure.

-As we are based in Edinburgh, so we broke the long journey to Assynt into two and drove to Ardmair campsite (just past Ullapool) previous day, reaching the small campsite late in the evening.
+As we are based in Edinburgh, we broke the long journey to Assynt into two parts.
+First, we drove to Ardmair campsite (just past Ullapool), reaching the small campsite late in the evening.
 It rained most of the night and we were doubtful of weather forecast- mist was to lift in the morning… or was it?

 ‘Fingers crossed, so far looks promising’ – I woke up and looked hopefully at the sky and … the lifting mist!
 Yay!